mosaicml/examples/bert/README.md

 ```

 Aggregate GLUE scores will be printed out at the end of the script and can also be tracked using Weights and Biases, if enabled via the YAML.
+Any of the other (composer supported loggers)[https://docs.mosaicml.com/en/latest/trainer/logging.html#available-loggers] can be added easily as well!

 **Note:** The `yamls/glue/*.yaml` files are intended to be used with `glue.py`.